 Many businesses entrust social media activity to new or junior staff.
 While they may have more time in their schedule and seem more confident in the social sphere, they are unlikely to have the wealth of industry experience needed to engage other industry leaders.
 Put simply, don’t ignore your social media duties and pass them onto an intern.

 You want to establish your business as a leader in the industry field not fall prey to an industry faux pax of a novice.
-It is easy to hand the keys to your Twitter to someone who is under-qualified just because you think you’re too busy, this is usually a mistake.
+It seems easy to use a Twitter management tool or hand the keys to your Twitter to someone who is under-qualified just because you think you’re too busy, this is usually a mistake.
 You wouldn’t send them off to a business pitch without support so don’t expect them to carry your online reputation alone either.

 5. Social isn’t about wasting your time